-Every French person that I told that I was going to Marseille would immediately ask me: Are you going to the Calanques?
-It's for good reason because, if you're going to be in Marseille, they are an absolute must-see (and I don't mean that in an overly-perky, hyperbolic TV travel personality kind of way).
-Although there are many calanques to visit (or you can hike them all in what I read is up to a 12-hr hike), I chose to go to the Calanque de Sugiton because it is one that you can get to via public transportation, which picks you up from the center of Marseille.
+Every French person whom I told that I was going to Marseille would immediately ask me: Are you going to the Calanques?
+Once I finally made it, I completely understood because, if you're going to be in Marseille, they are an absolute must-see (and I don't mean that in an overly-perky, hyperbolic TV travel personality kind of way).
+Although there are many calanques to visit (or you can hike them all in what I read is up to a 12-hr hike), I chose to go to the Calanque de Sugiton because it is one that you can get to via public transportation, right from the center of Marseille.

 Date: March 2016